 Administratively dropped courses are courses which were dropped from your schedule by an administrative office.
 On your schedule these courses will display with zero credit hours and the date dropped.
 For more information regarding why you were dropped or withdrawn, please review your myUWG email account for a notification, visit the Student Solutions Team in the Momentum Center, or email the Student Solutions Team at firstname.lastname@example.org.

 Failure to make payment in full or enroll in a Nelnet payment plan by the appropriate deadlines as listed on the Office of Student Accounts and Billing Services Website, will result in courses being reviewed for cancellation.
 For all fee payment deadlines, please visit the Office of Student Accounts and Billing Services' Website.
 Courses dropped for non-payment will not appear on your transcript.

 Withdrawals for Non-Attendance

 If you decide not to attend UWG prior to the start of the semester for which you have registered, you must drop all courses via Self Service Banner.
 Failure to drop the course may result in a grade of F, and tuition/fees will not be refunded.
-You must also contact Financial Aid, Housing and Residence Life, Health Services and Auxiliary Services to be sure your accounts are cleared.
+You must also contact Financial Aid, Housing and Residence Life, Health Services and Campus Services to be sure your accounts are cleared.
 Contact the Office of Student Accounts and Billing Services (678) 839-4737 to determine if a refund is due and when it will be processed.

 If you do not drop your courses, you may be withdrawn for non attendance.
 For more information regarding the difference between a drop and a withdrawal, please see the above section titled, "Dropping and Withdrawing from Courses."
 If your instructor marks you as not-attending for a course, you will receive a 'W' grade.
 Please contact your instructor for more information or if you believe you were marked as not-attending in error.